 A lush, healthy lawn adds beauty to a community, value to a home or business, and benefits to the environment; but healthy lawns don’t just happen.
 They require knowledge, care, and attention.
-They are best brought to life and nurtured by lawn care professionals.
+They are best brought to life and nurtured by lawn care technicians.
 These knowledgeable stewards of the environment mow, plant, water, fertilize, aerate, weed, and more to help lawns flourish in residential and corporate settings.
-This is an excellent career for those who enjoy working independently outdoors in varying weather conditions, like establishing the pace of their work, seeing the results of their efforts, and embrace the opportunity to interface with customers.
+Becoming a lawn care technician is an excellent career choice for those who enjoy working independently outdoors in varying weather conditions, like establishing the pace of their work, seeing the results of their efforts, and embrace the opportunity to interface with customers.

 Lawn Care Technician Essentials